titon/toolkit/docs/en/development/js/component.md

 ## Properties ##

-The following properties are available on all class instances, but not all components make use of them.
+The following properties are available on all class instances.

 <table class="table is-striped data-table">
     <thead>